Frequently asked questions

 - My degree isn't related to the subject that I wish to teach.

-- Can I apply if I have international qualifications?
+- Can I apply even if I do not hold a degree?

 - Can I apply directly rather than via UCAS?